zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## nbodygravity2D.js
+ A 2D n-body gravity simulator.
+As you'd expect, large numbers of particles at high gravity tend to collapse and merge.
+Lower the gravity a bit, and they'll fly free again.

 ## multisegmentforautomation.js
 "Industrial Strength" version of the multisegment pattern that only works with home automation controllers.
 All setup and control is done via the